CELIAC DISEASE OVERVIEW

 Celiac disease is a lifelong condition.
 Currently, there is no cure for celiac disease, although avoiding gluten probably prevents all complications of celiac disease.

 Because children with celiac disease might have an increased risk of certain infections, a vaccination is recommended to reduce the risk of pneumococcal infections (like pneumonia).
 The vaccine is given just once.
-(See "Patient information: Pneumonia prevention (Beyond the Basics)".)
+(See "Patient information: Pneumonia prevention in adults (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION